Seven Years in Tibet: Publication

-Films
+Pop culture

 Two films have been based on the book: Seven Years in Tibet (1956), a 76-minute documentary directed by Hans Nieter which includes both movies shot by Harrer during his stay in Tibet and various scenes from his adventures reconstructed by Harrer himself, and Seven Years in Tibet (1997), directed by Jean-Jacques Annaud and starring Brad Pitt as Harrer and David Thewlis as Aufschnaiter.

-Song

 There is also a David Bowie song entitled "Seven Years in Tibet", from his album Earthling (1997).
+Bowie read the book when he was 19 and it left a strong impression on him at the time.